RyanHiroshi/Network-Analysis/README.md

 ### Experiment 1

 In this experiment, the data that we use is the IP that have been attacked more than 6 times.
 And the configuration used is:
   -Edges merge strategy that we use is first.
   -Color is ranked based on In-Degree.
   -Nodes size is ranked based on In-Degree.
-  -3 Layout used in this experiment is
+  -3 Layout used in this experiment is:
     -Force Atlas 2 with Prevent Overlap ticked.
     -Fruchterman Reingold with 10x speed.
     -Noverlap to prevent overlapping edges or nodes.

 ![experiment1](https://raw.githubusercontent.com/RyanHiroshi/Network-Analysis/master/Screenshot/Experiment_1.PNG)